I have some gorgeous kitchen details to share today along with some beautiful flowers.

 The faucet is from Delta Canada.
 It’s the champagne bronze Trinsic pull-down touch activated faucet.
 It’s a dream to use when you’re baking and your hands are a mess!

-You just need to tap it once anywhere and it’s on.
+You just need to tap the faucet once anywhere and it’s on.
 I’ve never had a faucet like this one before and I don’t think I can ever go back.
 The problem now is when I’m at someone else’s house, I’m constantly tapping their kitchen sink wondering what the heck is wrong with it!
 Why won’t it go on! lol

 It even comes with a matching champagne bronze stopper.

-The little pottery cup and block of soap I got in France and the gardening shears and linen tea towels were gifts from Heather Bullard from The Academy.
+The little pottery cup and block of hand soap I got in France and the gardening shears and linen tea towels were gifts from Heather Bullard from The Academy.

-I’m just in love with these hydrangeas.
+I’m just in love with these bright hydrangeas.
 I need to redo my driveway next year but for it to be properly fixed the bushes on the side will have to come out and one of those bushes is this lovely hydrangea bush!
 I’m going to have to transplant it if I can because I’ve never had such huge beautiful flowers like this one.

 I’m loving this combination together.
 The cup pulls are heavy and hefty pulls.
 I really like that about them.
 I’ve had some before that were flimsy feeling but these are the real deal.
 I ordered a few glass knobs as samples before settling on these ones.
 I wanted them to be a good size, not too small and I wanted them to be able to take a bit of a beating since this is a busy kitchen.
-These are the ones I felt were up to the job and I’m very happy with my decision.
+These glass knobs are the ones I felt were up to the job and I’m very happy with my decision.

-The subway tile is beveled which gives it more texture for light to bounce off of and the countertops are quartz: Vico Stone BQ8220 Carrara (3 cm).
+The white subway tile is beveled which gives it more texture for light to bounce off of and the countertops are quartz: Vico Stone BQ8220 Carrara (3 cm).
 The kitchen cabinets were custom made.

-All the cabinets including the hood range were sprayed in Benjamin Moore Simply White and for a subtle difference the island cabinets were sprayed in Benjamin Moore Gray Owl.
+All the kitchen cabinets including the hood range were sprayed in Benjamin Moore Simply White and for a subtle difference the island cabinets were sprayed in Benjamin Moore Gray Owl.

 You can check the post I did on deciding on paint colors and hardware and hardwood floors.